Chicken factories given all-clear in hygiene audits

 2 Sisters Food Group said it was "satisfied" with the findings.

-The audits were carried out last Friday but the initial results have only just been made public.'No risk'
+The audits were carried out last Friday but the initial results have only just been made public.

 The audits came after a series of allegations in the Guardian, including one that carcasses that had come into contact with workers' boots had been returned to the production line.